amsify42/php-typestruct/README.md

 items: float[]
 items: boolean[]
 ```
-We can also use array of other **TypeStruct** file as a child elements
+We can also use the other external **TypeStruct** file as a element
 ```php
 export typestruct Category {
     id: int,
     name: string
 }
 ```
-Now we can use `Category` as type in the other typestruct file like this
+Now we can use `Category` as type like this
 ```php
 use Category;
 export typestruct Product {